storj/docs/app/(docs)/dcs/pricing/page.md

 ## Minimum Monthly Billing

-Storj has a **minimum monthly usage fee $5** for all accounts.
+Storj has a **$5 minimum monthly usage fee** for all accounts.

-If your total monthly storage cost is less than $5, your bill will be rounded up to meet the minimum charge.

-### Why is there a minimum?

-The minimum helps support consistent service levels and sustainable pricing as the platform grows.

-### Example Scenarios
+This helps cover the cost of credit card processing and basic operations so we can continue offering fast, secure, and reliable storage—even for small accounts.

+### What does this mean for you?

 If your monthly usage (storage, bandwidth, and segments) exceeds $5, nothing changes.
 If your usage totals less than $5, your account will be billed the $5 minimum usage fee.